-Overview of the evaluation of T. cribratum for bare root plants/trees up to 7 years old Rating of the likelihood of pest freedom Almost always pe Almost always pest free (based on the Median).
-Percentile of the distribution 5% 25% Median 75% 95% Proportion of pest-free plants 9,996.5 out of 10,000 plants 9,998.1 out of 10,000 plants 9,998.9 out of 10,000 plants 9,999.5 out of 10,000 plants 9,999.91 out of 10,000 plants Percentile of the distribution 5% 25% Median 75% 95% Proportion of infested plants 0.09 out of 10,000 plants 0.5 out of 10,000 plants 1.1 out of 10,000 plants 1.9 out of 10,000 plants 3.5 out of 10,000 plants
+Overview of the evaluation of T. cribratum for plants in pots up to 15 years old Rating of the likelihood of pest freedom Almost always pest free (based on the Median).
+Percentile of the distribution 5% 5% 25% Median 95% Proportion of pest-free plants 9,992.1 out of 10,000 plants 9,995.1 out of 10,000 plants 9,997.4 out of 10,000 plants 9,999.04 out of 10,000 plants 9,999.89 out of 10,000 plants Percentile of the distribution 5% 25% Median 75% 95% Proportion of infested plants 0.11 out of 10,000 plants 0.96 out of 10,000 plants 2.6 out of 10,000 plants 4.9 out of 10,000 plants 7.9 out of 10,000 plants

-Summary of the Possibility that the pest could become associated with the commodity information used Trinophylum cribratum is present in the UK in central and southern England.
-It is a for the evaluation polyphagous pest that can colonise many tree species, included Quercus spp.
+Summary of the information used for the evaluation Possibility that the pest could become associated with the commodity Trinophylum cribratum is present in the UK in central and southern England.
+It is a polyphagous pest that can colonise many tree species, included Quercus spp.
 Host species are present within 2 km from the nurseries.
 Moreover, the woodlands may be at the border of the nurseries, where the presence of declining or dead host trees suitable for the reproduction of the pest cannot be excluded.
 Adults can fly in search of suitable wood material to reproduce.
-Size of bigger plants are enough to permit colonisation by the pest.
+Older pruned and potted trees that may be stressed or weakened may attract adults.
+Size of branches of bigger trees are enough to permit colonisation by the pest.
 Measures taken against the pest and their efficacy Measures taken against the pest like registration of production sites, regular surveys carried out during the production or before export by visual inspection of the plants, or the removal of wilting branches, infested plants and pruning residues (either healthy or infested) will have a positive effect on the control of the pest.
 Interception records In the EUROPHYT/TRACES-NT database there are no records of notification of Quercus plants for planting neither from the UK nor from other countries due to the presence of T. cribratum between the years 1995 and December 2022 (EUROPHYT, online; TRACES-NT, online).
 Shortcomings of current measures/procedures None observed.
 Main uncertainties The abundance of host species in the nursery and in the surroundings.
 Presence of declining trees or branches inside the nursery.
-The capacity of the inspectors to detect the signs of the pest, especially in bigger plants.
+The capacity of the inspectors to detect the signs of the pest, especially in big trees.
+Whether and to which extent plants transplanted to the pots before export have undergone a cleaning of roots.